Exercise 1

 A

-can be created from itscenter
+Circlecan be created from itscenterandradius. -

 A

-can be created from-
+Rectanglecan be created from-

 the top-left corner (the corner of the rectangle with the smallest

-direction), and a height (in the positivey
+xandycoordinate), a width (in the positivexdirection), and a height (in the positiveydirection) -

 any two diagonally opposing corners